Frequently Asked Questions

 Yes.
 IU has a dedicated retirement team who can answer plan and enrollment questions, assist with pre-retirement planning, and offer ways to maximize employee deferrals.
-Email University Human Resources at or call 812.856.5191 to schedule an appointment to speak with a member of the University Human Resources - Retirement Program Services Team.
+Email IU Human Resources at or call 812.856.5191 to schedule an appointment to speak with a member of the IU Human Resources - Retirement Program Services Team.

-In addition, to speak with an investment counselor, IU investment companies Fidelity and TIAA-CREF offer face-to-face and telephone consultations.
+In addition, to speak with an investment counselor, IU investment companies Fidelity and TIAA offer face-to-face and telephone consultations.
 To schedule a complimentary appointment visit the Retirement Planning and Investment Counseling page.

 Q. What assumption was used for “lifetime”?

 A published mortality table was used to determine number of years the individual would receive the annual estimated retirement income, starting with the selected retirement age.
 The life expectancy of spouses, partners or others is not included in the estimated amount.